Content

 The shampoo and conditioner can be purchased together or separately (which is helpful for people who go through shampoo and conditioner at different paces).

-Hers Hair Blends are products that combine a custom mix of ingredients designed to work together to support hair health while reducing breakage and shedding.
+Hers Hair Blends combine a personalized mix of ingredients and products designed to work together to support hair health while reducing breakage and shedding.

 Minoxidil and hair vitamins (zinc, B6, B5, biotin, vitamin C)